The HRA Rule That Has Not Changed Since 1961 Just Changed

 - Amount 3: Actual rent paid during the year minus 10% of (Basic Salary + DA)

-Use Yieldora's HRA Calculator to enter your basic salary, HRA received, rent paid, and city type — and get your exact exempt and taxable HRA amounts instantly without manual calculation.
+Use Yieldora's HRA Calculator to enter your basic salary, HRA received, rent paid, and city type.
+The calculator applies the formula and shows your exact exempt amount, taxable amount, and annual tax saving at your bracket.

 Metro vs Non-Metro: Complete City List for HRA 2026